secretchaingirl/secret-contracts-guide/README.md

 enigmacli tx compute instantiate 2 "$INIT" --from developer --label "my counter" -y
 ```

-With the contract now initialized, we can find it's address
+With the contract now initialized, we can find its address
 ```bash
 enigmacli query compute list-contract-by-code 2
 ```